SELab-2/OSOC-2/docker_quick_guide.md

 docker-compose down
 ```

-start/push the application to the **remote** server (do this in your local terminal (pn needs to be active)
+start/push the application to the **remote** server (do this in your local terminal (vpn needs to be active)
 ```
-docker-compose --context remote-server up -d
+docker-compose --context remote-server up -d --build
 ```

 stop the **remote** application (do this in your local terminal, vpn needs to be active)